Open doors to new members

 - The meeting agenda is designed to encourage guests to take an active part in an energetic meeting.

 - The table topics section will feature shorter table topics (1 min) and be run via cards filled by individual audience members.

 - At least one prepared speech will be a testimonial by a club member on her/his experience and the impact of Toastmasters on his/her life.

-- A larger number than normal will be present.
+- A larger than normal number of people will be present.

 What support is available from the District?

 A successful Open House Meeting will require a fair amount of prior preparation.
 A big measure of success of an Open House is to have a large audience that’s highly engaged with the meeting itself so that it sees the benefits of Toastmasters first-hand.
 It is recommended to begin the preparation of an Open House at least six weeks in advance and ideally two months beforehand.
 To support you with making your Open House a success, a lot of information is available: